 - Pond’s Extract begins sponsoring radio programs (U.S.).

-- Glazo, Inc. formed from the purchase of the Glazo manicure line and Elcaya cosmetic line from Northam Warren.
+- Glazo, Inc. formed in New York from the Glazo manicure line and the Elcaya cosmetic line.

 - Gouband of Paris starts in New York.

 - McLeans acquired by Beecham.

 - Peggy Sage nail polishes, formerly only sold in department stores and specialty shops, now sold through some beauty salons.

 - Potter & Moore established in the U.S.

 - Revlon Export Corporation organised.

 - Beecham acquires County Perfumery Company Ltd., manufacturers of Brylcreem.